klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 So, it's detecting there are untracked files present, however it's not showing the name...

 1. Let's go one level up in the directory hierarchy.
-2. Now, inside the *switchfully* folder, again, get the status:
+2. Now, inside the *codelab* folder, again, get the status:
     ```
     On branch master